Radical Penectomy

 • There will be signs of bruising for at least 10 days.

-• PLEASE CONTACT THE HOSPITAL DIRECT WITH ANY POST-OPERATIVE CONCERNS AND RETURN TO THE HOSPITAL IMMEDIATELY SHOULD THERE BE ANY SIGNS OF SEPSIS.
+• PLEASE CONTACT THE HOSPITAL DIRECTLY WITH ANY POST-OPERATIVE CONCERNS AND RETURN TO THE HOSPITAL IMMEDIATELY SHOULD THERE BE ANY SIGNS OF SEPSIS.

 Complication of Inguinal Node dissection

-• Any anaesthetic has its risks and the anaesthetist will explain such risks.
+• Any anesthetic has its risks, and the anesthetist will explain such risks.

 • Bleeding is a possible complication.